 An interview about the NBC sitcom The Good Place, which includes some thoughts about trying to be good and some talk of contractualism as a moral theory.

-“Introduction,” with Todd May, The Good Place and Philosophy (Wiley Blackwell, forthcoming).
+“Introduction,” with Todd May, The Good Place and Philosophy (Wiley Blackwell, 2020).

 A short introduction for a collection of articles about philosophy and the NBC sitcom.